Milerius/mm2-client/README.md

 ./mm2_client

 > help
+> init # you need to do only the first time
 > start
 > enable_active_coins
 > enable COIN_FROM_CFG COIN_2_FROM_CFG # use that if they are not enable yet - you can use active coins next run